Skier Mollie Jepsen speeds to Canada's 1st gold medal of Beijing Paralympics | CBC Sports

 Fellow Canadians Michaela Gosselin and Alana Ramsay missed the podium, placing fifth and seventh, respectively.

 Jepsen, who was born missing fingers on her left hand, now owns five career Paralympic medals, including two gold.
-She won the previous four as an 18-year-old during her Paralympic debut in 2018.

-But it hasn't all been easy for her since.
-Just months after her career-defining success in Korea, Jepsen was diagnosed with Crohn's disease, knocking her out of competition for the entire next season.
-She'd also battle other injuries in the ensuing years.
+She won gold in super combined, a silver in slalom and a bronze in both downhill and giant slalom in 2018.

 Due to COVID-19, the entire Canadian team didn't race once during the 2020-21 season.